lindanlee/HOTPETS2015-paper/README.md

 * What's an "average Tor user"?
 * What have bug reports from users (regardless of their biased nature) revealed?
 What about "anecdotes"?
 What's "surprising" about research on attacks on Tor users?
-What did Le Blond find?  (note: not "Blond")
+What did Le Blond find?
 * "have the potential to greatly affect user behavior" - tell us how
 * "have a history of failing to inform users" - provide citation.
 In addition, is it a failure to *inform* users, or a failure to *effectively* inform